 The Climate Variability Diagnostics Package (CVDP) developed by NCAR's

-CESM1 Large Ensemble Control Intercomparison
+CESM1 Large Ensemble Project.

-To download the CVDP software package please refer to the Code page. v4.1.0 of the CVDP is part of the
+To download the CVDP software package please refer to the Code page. v5.1.1 of the CVDP is part of the

 When presenting results from the CVDP in either oral or written form, please

 CVDP collaborators: Adam Phillips, Clara Deser, John Fasullo, Steve Yeager, Dennis Shea, Rick Brownrigg, Chris Brierley (UCL), Toby Ault (Cornell), Laurent Terray (CERFACS), as well as other members of NCAR's Climate Analysis Section.

 For more information on observational datasets and climate indices, see the Climate Data Guide.

 Development of the CVDP was funded in part by NOAA grant #NA12OAR4310087.